top of page

-Tracy Fahey is an award-winning Irish author of six books.
-Her collection, I Spit Myself Out, won the 2025 Rubery International Book Award and her novella What Happens At The End, was awarded the 2024 Paul Cave Prize for Literature.
-Fahey has been a British Fantasy Award finalist in 2017, 2022, and 2024. and in 2024 she was also shortlisted for the London Independent Story Prize.
-In 2023 she received a Saari Fellowship from the Kone Foundation.
-Her work principally deals with reimagined folklore and female Gothic.
-Fahey's short fiction has appeared in fifty Irish, UK, US and Australian anthologies and been reprinted in the British Library Tales of the Weird series and Stephen Jones Best New Horror.
+Tracy Fahey is an award-winning Irish author of eight books principally concerned with reimagined folklore and female Gothic.
+Her short story collection, I Spit Myself Out, won the 2025 Rubery International Book Award and her novella What Happens At The End, was awarded the 2024 Paul Cave Prize for Literature.
+Fahey has been a British Fantasy Award finalist in 2017, 2022, and 2024.
+IShe has been shortlisted for numerous awards including Fractured Lit, London Independent Story Prize and Leicester Short Story Prize.
+In 2023 she received a Saari Fellowship from the Kone Foundation for her writing..
+Fahey's short fiction has appeared in sixty Irish, UK, US and Australian anthologies and been reprinted in the British Library Tales of the Weird series and Stephen Jones' Best New Horror.
 She has been Guest of Honour at the UK Ghost Story Festival and Fantasticon, Denmark.
 Fahey's writing is supported by residencies in Ireland, Scotland, Greece, and Finland, and funded by Irish Grants Under The Arts and an Individual Arts Bursary.
+Her most recent book, They Shut Me Up (2023, PS Publishing) was shortlisted for Best Novella at the British Fantasy Awards.
+In 2026 she has two books forthcoming, Queens Of The Crone Age (PS Publishing) and Down We Go Together (Black Shuck Books).
+Her ninth book contract has been signed and will be announced in May 2026.

 Fahey holds a PhD in the Gothic and lectures in creative writing, contemporary Gothic, and folk horror at the Limerick School of Art and Design,

-Sample her short story 'I Look Like You, I Speak Like You, I Walk Like You' here.
+Sample her short story 'I Look Like You, I Speak Like You, I Walk Like You' here

 AWARDS AND RECOGNITIION

-Shortlisted for Rubery International Book Award, 2025.
+Winner, Rubery International Book Award, 2025.

 Winner.
 Best Novella.
 The Paul Cave Prize For Literature, 2024.